-The holidays means different things to different people.
+The holidays mean different things to different people.
 For some the holidays seem full of joy, spending time with loved ones.
 For other people, it is full of disappointment and family bickering.
 Regardless of your view of the holidays, it causes undue stress and anxiety for many, caused by time constraints, financial pressures, and menu limitations.
-For those living with type 1 or type II diabetes, holiday stressors have an impact on their emotions and diabetes self-management.
+For those living with type 1 or type 2 diabetes, holiday stressors have an impact on their emotions and diabetes self-management.
 Here are some tips I offer my clients that may help you enjoy the holiday season with less frustration.

 Whether you have a large or small circle of family and friends, the holidays get expensive.
-For many these additional financial obligations cause undue stress to an already stressful time of the year.
+For many, these additional financial obligations cause undue stress to an already stressful time of the year.
 If you don’t have a budget, it may be good to create one for the holiday.
 Add up your monthly expenditures and determine the remainders, then consider that your holiday budget.

 Next, you could make a second list to prioritize.
 Put people who would be most excited to receive a gift at the top.
 Those at the bottom are people you can skip if needed.
 Assign a dollar amounts to each individual while subtracting from your holiday budget.
 If you run out of money before finishing the list, you could always adjust your dollar amounts.
 Keep the list with you when shopping.